What is a hosted or paid ecommerce platform?

 - UX – Its ease of use makes it a popular option for beginners.
 Intuitive step by step wizard (above) means you will have something substantial within the hour

 - Themes – A whole host of website designs to get you started.
-There aren’t many better free themes on the market than the Brooklyn design
+Check out our list of best Shopify themes and how to pick one for your store.

 - Payment Gateways – Over 70 gateways available including Paypal, Stripe and Paymill.
 Including their very own ‘Shopify Payments’ which is powered by Stripe and comes with no transactional fees